freelabz/secator-docs/for-developers/writing-tasks/integrating-an-external-command/README.md

 ```

 {% hint style="warning" %}
-All keys in `opts` must be in lower case, so if you need an upper case option, create :
+All keys in `opts` must be in lowercase.
+If you need to support an uppercase option, follow these steps :

+1. Define the option in opts using a lowercase key:
 ```py
 opts = {
     'my_upper_cas_option':{'type':str, 'shor':'P', 'help': 'Products'}
 }
 ```
-Map your option with
+2. Map the lowercase key to its corresponding uppercase option using `opt_key_map`:
 ```py
 opt_key_map = {
     'my_upper_cas_option': 'P'